mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 #### Traits

-_**Charge.**_ If the boar moves at least 20 feet straight toward a target and then hits them with a tusk attack on the same turn, the target takes an extra 7 (2d6) Slashing damage.
-If the target is a creature, they must succeed on a DC 13 Strength saving throw or be knocked Prone.
+_**Bloodied Fury.**_ The boar has Advantage on melee attack rolls while it is Bloodied.

 _**Murexian Poison.**_ All Murexian Poison damage and conditions dealt by the boar treat Poison immunity as Poison resistance and ignore a target's normal Poison resistance, unless the target has specific resistance or immunity to Murexian Poisons.
 Targets with Poison immunity or Murexian Poison resistance have Advantage on saving throws against Murexian Poison, and targets with Murexian Poison immunity automatically succeed on such saving throws.

-_**Enhanced Poisonous Skin.**_ If another creature comes into direct contact with the boar's body (including as part of the boar's Tusk attack), they must succeed on a DC 13 Constitution saving throw or become Poisoned with murex for 1 minute and Paralyzed until the end of their next turn.
+_**Enhanced Poisonous Skin.**_ If another creature comes into direct contact with the boar's body (including as part of the boar's Gore attack), they must succeed on a DC 13 Constitution saving throw or become Poisoned with murex for 1 minute and Paralyzed until the end of their next turn.
 A Poisoned creature no longer in direct contact with the boar can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

-_**Relentless (Recharges after a Short or Long Rest).**_ If the boar takes 10 damage or less that would reduce them to 0 Hit Points, they are reduced to 1 Hit Point instead.

 #### Actions

-_**Tusk.**_ _Melee Attack Roll:_ +5, reach 5 ft. _Hit:_ 10 (2d6 + 3) Slashing damage plus 3 (1d6) Murexian Poison damage.
+_**Gore.** Melee Attack Roll:_ +5, reach 5 ft. _Hit:_ 10 (2d6 + 3) Piercing damage.
+If the target is a Large or smaller creature and the boar moved 20+ feet straight toward it immediately before the hit, the target takes an extra 7 (2d6) Piercing damage and has the Prone condition.

 ### [Murexian Hellwasp](https://github.com/mpanighetti/dnd5e-monsters/blob/main/monstrosities/murexian-hellwasp.md)